ThomasWDonnelly/RGB.NET/README.md

 # Building this

-You will need build and install (NuGet) HidLibrary https://github.com/mikeobrien/HidLibrary
+You will need to build and install (NuGet) HidLibrary https://github.com/mikeobrien/HidLibrary

 Then build this project and install (NuGet) my modified versions of DarthAffe's RGB.NET (Huge thanks to him, made this project much simpler!)